Fallout 76 weapons: where to find the bow in Wastelanders

-Fallout 76 has more stuff trying to kill you than ever before.
-It's not just the local mutated fauna as other players are likely to shoot first.
-You'll need good weapons to defend yourself: melee weapons, ranged weapons, maybe an explosive or two.
+How do you get weapons in Fallout 76?
+Fallout 76 has more stuff trying to kill you than ever before, and it's not just the mutated fauna as other players are likely to shoot first.
+You'll need good weapons to defend yourself, like melee weapons, ranged weapons, and maybe an explosive or two.
 Perhaps the only way to get an enemy off your back for good is to make them eat a Fat Man nuke.

 - How to craft weapons in Fallout 76